 Test your one rep maximum on two different body parts.

-(for example your TESTED one rep maximum for barbell curls is 200lbs)
+At second test your one rep maximum for leg extensions. (for example your TESTED one rep maximum for barbell curls is 200lbs)

 Now you know your real one rep maximum for both exercises.

 After the 10 minutes pause you should load 80lbs on the barbell for testing your repetitions.